transparency-dev/tessera/docs/design/README.md

 * Is a library rather than a collection of microservices.
 * Is strongly opinionated on how t-logs are to be exposed and served.
-  + For example, Tessera will only support building t-logs which conform to [tlog-tiles][] or [static-ct-api][] specs, and enforces the use of [checkpoint][] spec commitments to the state of the log.
+  + For example, Tessera will only support building t-logs which conform to [tlog-tiles][] or [static-ct-api][] specs, and enforces the use of [tlog-checkpoint][] spec commitments to the state of the log.
 * Has a clear scope of responsibility: Tessera is only concerned with managing t-logs, anything beyond that is the responsibility of the application.
 * Implements its storage layer much more "natively"; a much simpler abstraction which pushes more responsibility